MarioLOI/Digital-Electronics-Project/README.md

 When light hits the semiconductor material of a photoresistor, photons (particles of light) provide energy to electrons, allowing them to move more freely.
 This increased movement of electrons reduces the overall resistance of the material.

+#### Humidity and Temperature:
+Temperature Sensor: Typically uses a thermistor or a semiconductor to measure temperature changes.
+A thermistor changes its resistance with temperature, while a semiconductor uses voltage variations.
+The sensor detects temperature changes by measuring resistance or voltage.
+The signal is processed by a microcontroller to give a readable temperature output.
+Humidity Sensor: Often uses a capacitive or resistive element.
+In capacitive sensors, the dielectric constant changes based on moisture in the air, altering capacitance.
+In resistive sensors, electrical resistance changes with humidity.
+The sensor detects moisture levels by measuring changes in capacitance or resistance.
+The more moisture in the air, the higher the dielectric constant or the lower the resistance, and vice versa.

 #### Soil moisture:
 Soil moisture refers to the amount of water present in the soil.
 It's a critical factor for life on Earth, influencing: